Skip to content

 CONTINUE LEARNING

 Formulas are a core building block in creating logic.
-The next core piece is being able to programatically use them.
+The next core piece is being able to programmatically use them.

 That is where workflows come in.